eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 In order to see this data in real-time, add a new series in this same chartbox in *Series->Add series*.
 Choose again the *Host* as source and target and choose :code:`NONE` as :code:`Statistics kind`.

-Now we will see a new series (by default purple, in the example image red) that represents each of the *DataPoints* sent by the DDS entities and collected by the monitor in the last 5 seconds.
+Now you should be able to see a new series (by default purple, in the example image red) that represents each of the *DataPoints* sent by the DDS entities and collected by the monitor in the last 5 seconds.
 This is very helpful to understand the :code:`Statistics kind`.
 As you can see, the :code:`MEAN`, :code:`MAX` and :code:`MIN` in each interval are calculated with this *DataPoints*.